Overview

 | Backend | Node.js, Express |

-| Database | SQLite via sql.js (WASM) |
+| Database | SQLite via sql.js (pure WASM, no native binary) |

-| Frontend | Vanilla JavaScript, CSS, HTML |
+| Frontend | Vanilla JavaScript, vanilla CSS, no framework, no build step |

-| Deployment | Docker Compose on my Unraid server |
+| Deployment | Docker on my Unraid server |

 | Proxy | Nginx Proxy Manager with SSL at homes.shottsserver.com |